 Ultimately, your resolution should be based on your credit history, relationship with the creditor, and resources available to devote towards this task.

-Here are three methods you can use to remove late payments from your credit report:
+3 methods you can use to remove late payments from your credit report:

 - Ask for a Goodwill Adjustment: You can contact the creditor or lender directly and ask for a goodwill adjustment.
 In this scenario, you ask them to forgive your late payments in exchange for a good history with their company.
-Credit card companies have some wiggle room when it comes to reporting and removing late payments, so under the right circumstances, they can remove them from your credit reports successfully.
+Credit card companies have some wiggle room when it comes to reporting and removing late payments.
+So under the right circumstances, they can remove them from your credit reports successfully.